iromeo/generic/README.md

 Use empty value if option not needed
 * `cluster_system`: `pbs`, `lsf` or `slurm`
+* `submission_command_prefix`: Empty by default.
+Specify some command which should be done before submission, e.g. `cd $HOME &&` for lsf if your need to submit using `cd $HOME && bsub ..` pattern.
 * `default_job_group`: Specify job group name (used only by LSF in this config)
 * `default_queue`: Job Queue
 * `default_docker`: Docker container name for LSF submission if needed, e.g. "ubuntu:latest"